wemake-services/meta/_rsdp/auditions.md

 architecture is falling apart and not suited for any extensions.

 The cheapest way to prevent problems is to prevent them as early as possible.
-That's why we recommend you to do auditions **from the very first month** when the projects begins.
+That's why we recommend you to do audits **from the very first month** when the projects begins.

-There are two types of auditions we can help you with.
+There are two types of audits we can help you with.

-## Audition for business
+## Audit for business

-This audition is required when you as business owner is not sure about how the project is doing.
+This audit is required when you as business owner is not sure about how the project is doing.
 We will cover the most important things in a one page review:

 1. Is code quality acceptable?